mkalkbrenner/HVClientLibPHP/README.md

 Demo
 ----

-The demo_app included in this repository currently offers two "features":
+The demo_app included in this repository currently demonstrates two features:
 * It queries a user's HealthVault record for all "[Things](http://developer.healthvault.com/pages/types/types.aspx)" and dumps the raw XML content.
+* It lists all files uploaded to your selected health record and lets you upload additional files.

 By default it uses the US pre production instance of HealthVault.
-* It lists all files uploaded to your selected health record and let you upload additional files.

-Simply put the HVClientLibPHP folder on a web server and access "demo_app/index.php".
+To get started, follow the install instructions above and put the demo_app folder on a web server and access "demo_app/index.php".

 Licence